0xmoei/hemi-pop-miner/README.md

 - To return screen `screen -r hemi`

 # View your points
-* Currently, the tHEMI token payout serves as an indicator that you are PoP mining correctly.
-As the testnet evolves, you will get tHEMI tokens for each block you min with your Hemi Pop Node
+* Currently, the tHEMI token payout serves as Hemi PoP mining points.
+You will get tHEMI tokens for each block you min with your Hemi Pop Node
 * To view your tHEMI balance, you may need to add the contract address `0x4200000000000000000000000000000000000042` as a "custom token" in your metamask wallet on Hemi Sepolia Network.
 * You can also import your `private_key` here to check tHEMI balance: https://pop-miner.hemi.xyz/
 * Gaining tHEMI is delayed rn, you can check later